podiljs/podil/README.md

 ### Troubleshooting

 Podil is in active development.
-If you found a bug, have a question, or want to request a new feature, please
+If you found a bug, have a question or want to request a new feature, please
 [open an issue](https://github.com/podiljs/podil/issues).